BrorH/uioScrape/README.md

 No. However, common sense applies; dont behave inappropriately or be an idiot and everything will be fine.
 These files are available to all UiO students, this program just quickly and neatly collects them.

 ### *When will you eat 🍕*?
-They day when I wont have to google regex syntaxing, I'll allow myself a slice
+The day when I wont have to google regex syntaxing, I'll allow myself a slice